SaverioMonaco/TypeTheory/src/03. Proving even odds/README.md

 Let us verify now the following Theorem
 > _Every natural number is either even or odd_

-We need a function that takes a natural numbe as input and outputs a witness that is even or odd:
+We need a function that takes a natural number as input and outputs a witness that is even or odd:

 First we need to create the conjunction of the two sets:
 ```agda